-Wusthof is a premium brand with a long history of producing the most durable and high performing knives on the market, and with that comes a high price tag (check out my guide to the top high-priced chef’s knives).
+Wusthof is a premium brand with a long history of producing the most durable and high-performing knives on the market, and with that comes a high price tag (check out my guide to the top high-priced chef’s knives).

 Victorinox knives are high quality too, but since most collections are stamped, they are much more affordable.

 If you’re leaning towards Wusthof but don’t want to break the bank, you can opt for their stamped knife collections (Gourmet and Pro) or buy one or two individual knives instead of a complete set.